Landscape Architecture Title

 For clarity, OALA Associate members may not use the OALA designation after their name.
 Section 6.2 of the OALA By-laws outlines restrictions on use of the Title for OALA Associate members .
 For example, the designation "associate" cannot be used in certain circumstances without prior consent of the Council.

-Members of the public may also verify whether landscape architectural firms in Ontario employ at least one Full Member of the OALA by using the Find Company search tool on the OALA website.
+Members of the public may also verify whether landscape architectural firms in Ontario employ at least one Full Member of OALA by using the Find a Firm search tool.

-Full Members of the OALA, who may lawfully use the designation “Landscape Architect”, are subject to the OALA Code of Ethics and Standards of Professional Practice (Code) which safeguards standards of professional practice consistent with the OALA’s obligation to serve and protect the public interest.
+Full Members of OALA, who may lawfully use the designation “landscape architect”, are subject to the OALA Code of Ethics and Standards of Professional Practice (Code) which safeguards standards of professional practice consistent with the OALA’s obligation to serve and protect the public interest.

 In connection with OALA’s responsibility to maintain standards of professional practice and conduct, consistent with the need to serve and protect the public interest, the OALA also has responsibility for:

-If you become aware of an individual who is not a Full Member of the OALA but is using the title Landscape Architect or the designation OALA, please email [email protected] with the following details:
+If you become aware of an individual who is not a Full Member of OALA but is using the title landscape architect or the designation OALA, please email [email protected] with the following details:

-The OALA will follow the OALA Complaints Process.
-As part of this process, the OALA will confirm receipt of all complaints and questions about the use of title.
-OALA Staff will review all complaints, create a file, and initiate an investigation where necessary.
+OALA will follow the OALA Complaints Process.
+As part of this process, OALA will confirm receipt of all complaints and questions about the use of title.
+OALA staff will review all complaints, create a file, and initiate an investigation where necessary.